rust-lang/rustfmt/Contributing.md

 tests.
 That ensures that the Rustfmt source code adheres to our own conventions.

 Talking of tests, if you add a new feature or fix a bug, please also add a test.
 It's really easy, see above for details.
-Please run `cargo test` before submitting a PR to ensure your patch passes all tests, it's pretty quick.
+Please [run the tests](#running-tests) locally before submitting a PR to ensure your patch passes all tests, it's pretty quick.

 Rustfmt is post-1.0 and within major version releases we strive for backwards